Oluwaferanmi-Michael/Weather-App/README.md

 # Weather-App
+Creating the same weather application with multiple state management techniques

+### By definition
+`State is information that (1) can be read synchronously when the widget is built and (2) might change during the lifetime of the widget.
+It is the responsibility of the widget implementer to ensure that the State is promptly notified when such state changes`

-Creating the same weather application with multiple state management techniques Throughout every iteration a different technique would be used to manage the app state, saving its searches to a history section and the abillity to delete from the history section
+Throughout every iteration a different technique would be used to manage the app state,

 ### 1. ValueNotifier
 1st App uses the **ValueNotifier** Technique to manage state